ligolang/ligo-mirror/vendors/LexerLib/README.md

     created (see the section on
     [the Thread Interface](#the-thread-interface)) which starts with
-    the delimiter `lexeme`, and the specialised parsing rule `scan_string` is called.
+    the delimiter `lexeme`, and the specialised parsing rule `in_string` is called.
 It is supposed to return with a pair made of the final value of the thread and of the state, which are then fed to the client method for making string tokens, `client#mk_string`.